flashbots/flashbots-docs/docs/flashbots-core/releases/alpha-v0.2.md

 To connect to the relay over websockets, each miner will receive an access key which they must add to their mev-geth node to perform the authentication.

 #### Block construction
 A [simple bundle merging algorithm](https://hackmd.io/@flashbots/core-v2-proposal#Bundle-merging) is introduced to mev-geth which allows multiple bundles to be merged together in a block so long as they do not cause an unexpected revert, or pass a certain amount of gas.
-The number of bundles mev-geth will attempt to merge together `miner.maxmergedbundles` and the amount of blockspace available for flashbots bundles `miner.maxbundlegas` can be configured by the miner according to the performance of their hardware and their risk tolerance.
+The number of bundles mev-geth will attempt to merge together is controlled by the CLI flag`miner.maxmergedbundles`.
+This can be configured by the miner according to the performance of their hardware and their risk tolerance.

-#### Strict profit switching
-A new config parameter `miner.strictprofitswitch` is added to mev-geth which allows the miner to force the flashbots workers to wait for the vanilla block production to complete before evaluating a flashbots block.
-This allows the miner to avoid a race condition where they may mine a block which appears less profitable than a vanilla block, but comes at the cost of increasing the number of empty blocks mined.
-A miner should only enable this feature if they know exactly what they are doing.

 ## Timeline